-The Round Prairie Elders’ Lodge is a first for Central Urban Métis Federation Inc. (CUMFI) — for their housing programs, they usually retrofit older buildings rather than build something completely new.
-It’s also the first time they’re building culturally-informed housing from the ground up.
+The Round Prairie Elders’ Lodge housing project was a first for Central Urban Métis Federation Inc. (CUMFI) — for past housing programs, they renovated older buildings rather than building something completely new.
+It was also the first time they built culturally-informed housing from the ground up.

-With so many firsts on their plate, the organization needed help.
-One organization they reached out to was the Council for the Advancement of Native Development Officers (CANDO).
+With so many firsts on their plate, CUMFI needed help.
+One organization they reached out to was the Council for the Advancement of Native Development Officers (Cando).

-Part of what CANDO does is assist with the Indigenous Homes Innovation Initiative — a federal program designed by Indigenous Services Canada that looks for the solutions to housing insecurity in the communities that experience it first hand.
+Part of what Cando does is assist with the Indigenous Homes Innovation Initiative (IHII)— a federal program designed by Indigenous Services Canada that looks for the solutions to housing insecurity in the communities that experience it first hand.

 The IHII program began with an accelerator period where 18 projects were selected to refine their ideas.
 Each project was supported with up to $350,000 in funds provided on a need basis dependent on what projects needed in order to reach the implementation stage.
 In addition to monetary support, projects also received time and resources from an Indigenous architect to both help the project move forward and help assess feasibility.